TAO71-AI/I4.0/README.md

 ## PC Requirements
 CPU: Any CPU with AVX or AVX2 and 2+ cores.

-GPU (if you don't want to use the CPU): Any GPU with NVIDIA CUDA.
+GPU (optional): Any GPU with NVIDIA CUDA for Hugging Face Transformers, Hugging Face Difusers or Any GPU compatible with Vulkan for GPT4All.

 RAM: At least 4GB (8GB recommended).